aaronalonsotorrens/Project-4-medication-tracker/README.md

 ---

-## 🚀 Features

-- User authentication (login/register/logout)
+## 👤 User Stories

+### 👩 Regular User

+- **As a user**, I can register, log in, and log out securely.
-- Create, update, and delete medications
+- **As a user**, I can create, edit, and delete my medications.
-- Report side effects per medication
+- **As a user**, I can report side effects per medication.
-- Side effect category options (dropdown)
+- **As a user**, I can categorize my medications and side effects via dropdowns.
+- **As a user**, I can view a paginated and sortable list of my medications.
+- **As a user**, I can delete any previously reported side effect.
+- **As a user**, I can only access my own data and not that of other users.

+### 🛡 Admin User

-- Admin dashboard with:
+- **As an admin**, I can access a dashboard with:
-  - Total medication and side effect counts
+  - Total medication and side effect counts.
-- Admin access control for dashboard visibility
+  - Top categories of medications and side effects.
+  - Gender-based breakdowns of medications and side effects.
+- **As an admin**, I can sort medication lists by username.
+- **As an admin**, I can view and manage all user data.
+- **As an admin**, I can only access the dashboard when logged in as a staff member.

 ---

-## 📄 Pages & Functionality Overview
+## 📄 Pages & features

 ### 🏠 Home Page

 The home page is accessible to all users, including those not logged in.
 It provides an overview of the application's purpose and features, encouraging users to register or log in to access full functionality.
 It offers detailed information about the application's benefits and how it assists users in managing their medications effectively.

+- Django’s built-in authentication system handles registration, login, and logout.

+- Medication and side effect data are filtered by the authenticated user — no other users can access or modify my data.

+- Access control is enforced through LoginRequiredMixin and @login_required.

 ---

 ## 👤 User Management

 ### Registration & Signup

 New users register with a comprehensive signup form extending Django Allauth’s default signup by requiring first name, last name, gender, age, and country of residence.
 Gender is selected from predefined choices: Male, Female, or Other.
 Country selection leverages the `django-countries` package, presenting a dropdown list of countries for standardized input.
 Age is entered as a positive integer.
 These fields are saved in an associated `UserProfile` model linked to the user account.

 ### Login